Celestine10/Power-BI/README.md

-#  Visualizations with Power-BI
+# VISUALIZATION PRACTICE
-The US superstore Data is analysed to get various insights and answer some questions.
+Getting my hands dirty with some of Power BI's viualizations